leonardcser/PI_approximation/README.md

 1. Create new package in /application
 2. Create new class overriding Application.java
 3. Create new "states" package in this new package
-4. Create new abstract class in "states" package
+4. Create new abstract class in "states" package overriding State.java
+5. Create a class for each state of the application in "states" package overriding "YourApplicationState".java (abstract class)

 #### This is an example of how the file tree would look like:
 <pre>